-- Risk assessments are carried out and procedures are put in place to enable all children to participate in all school activities. - The school ensures it has sufficient staff expertise to ensure that no child with SEND is excluded from any school provided activity.
+• Risk assessments are carried out and procedures are put in place to enable all children to participate in all school activities.

+• The school ensures it has sufficient staff expertise to ensure that no child with SEND is excluded from any school provided activity and will liaise with parents accordingly.